 The Problem of Nature

 The problem of nature concerns our attitude towards the natural world.
 Humanity’s attitude towards (or feeling for) nature has, in recent decades, become problematic indeed.
-The longstanding Christian / Western paradigm of successfully exploiting nature as a resource has given way to resurgence of primitive nature worship (now called environmentalism) where the emphasis is on preserving the natural world.
+The longstanding Christian / Western paradigm of successfully exploiting nature as a resource has given way to aresurgence of primitive nature worship (now called environmentalism) where the emphasis is on preserving the natural world.
 Yet the old issues remain.
 Romantics idealize nature’s beauties and charms, and long to live in the country while realists see nature as mucky, inconvenient, insect-infested, and dangerous and opt to stay in town!

-Myth and magic are part of the nature problem because they arise from humanity’s attempts to live with and control the natural world.
+Myth and magic are part of the nature problem because they arise from humanity’s attempts to explain, live with, and control the natural world.
 Are myths accounts of actual events or just stories made to entertain?
 Do they have some basis in human psychology?
 Magic was originally “sympathetic”; that is, some commonality between nature and human beings inspired the spells and potions.
-Mandrake roots look like a person so they must be medicinal.
+Mandrake roots look roughly like a person so they must be medicinal.
 Is magic real or just an illusion?

 The Problem of Humanity